Araxá: Economic activities

 The economy is based on tourism, services, mining, industry, and some agriculture.

 Araxá is famous in Brazil for its spa with medicinal mud and mineral waters.
 One of Brazil's most emblematic hotels, the Grande Hotel, is the center of attraction.
 Opened in 1944 by governor Benedito Valadares and President Vargas, the Hotel initiated an era of splendor to Araxá and the inland region of the state.
 It was the stage for huge social, political and cultural events.
 Overall, the city's hotel sector has 24 establishments offering 2,708 beds (2004).

 One of Brazil's most famous soap operas, Dona Beija, loosely based on the life of a legendary historic character of the city, was filmed here.

 In addition to tourism, the city has a niobium mine.
 That metal is used in special steels and alloys for jet engine components, rocket sub-assemblies, and heat-resisting and combustion equipment.
 Reserves are about 460 million tons, sufficient to satisfy current world demand for about 500 years.
 The largest enterprise in this sector is CBMM—Companhia Brasileira de Metalurgia e Mineração.

 Araxá is also a major producer of phosphate concentrate, essential for the production of fertilizers.
-The most important company in this sector is Vale Fertilizantes S.A., with the largest single superphosphate production plant in Brazil.
+The most important company in this sector is Vale Fertilizantes S.A., which was acquired by The Mosaic Company in 2018, and operates the largest single superphosphate production plant in Brazil.